Cartheur-Research/M6809-exec09/README.md

 There are five built-in machine types at present:

-* 'simple' - assumes that you have a full 64KB of RAM, minus some input/output functions mapped at $FF00 (see I/O below).
+* '`simple`' - assumes that you have a full 64KB of RAM, minus some input/output functions mapped at $FF00 (see I/O below).
 If you compile a program with gcc6809 with no special linker option, you'll get an S-record file that is suitable for running on this machine.
 The S-record file will include a vector table at $FFF0, with a reset vector that points to a _start function, which will call your main() function.
 When main returns, _start writes to an 'exit register' at $FF01, which the simulator interprets and causes it to stop.

 gcc6809 also has a built-in notion of which addresses are used for text and data.
 The simple machine enforces this and will _fault_ on invalid accesses.